 Regular school attendance is essential for acquiring a quality, Christian education.
 School attendance is compulsory in the state of Wisconsin for all students, ages 6-18, unless the child has graduated, is excused by the school or parent, or is enrolled in an alternative program leading to graduation.
+School attendance is described as joining a live session in a remote location or in-person at the school.
 The responsibility for monitoring and encouraging school attendance is shared by the parents and school.
-Parents must provide excuse for all student absences.
+Parents must provide excuses for all student absences.
 The excuse may be in the form of a handwritten note, email, or phone call.
 (Statutory Reference: 118.15 (3) (a) (c))